-Teaching Aid 1: Video clip (if not used in Module 1) Run time: 6 min 45 sec
+Teaching Aid 1: Video clip (If not used in Module 1)

+Run time: 6 min 45 sec

-Play the first section of Part A of training video Hearing Assistance in Aged Care from Module 1.
+Play the first section of Part A of training video Hearing Assistance in Aged Care to statement 'Use it or lose it'.
 Aged care residents talk about their experience of hearing loss and how hearing impairment has impacted on their quality of life.